JordanGrantPayton/RunebookCustomFastTravel/README.md

 - Immersive magic system - Uses spells and reagents instead of map clicking.
 - Instant travel - Less loading screens, no carriage rides, no opening the map.
 - Full control - Choose exactly where your fast-travel points go.
-- Smart management - Rename locations, delete unwanted marks, organize your network.
+- Smart management - Rename locations, delete unwanted marks, organize your Runebook.
 - Works everywhere - Mark locations in any worldspace, teleport to Blackreach.

 ## PERFECT FOR